glaucia86/rag-search-ingestion-langchainjs-gemini/README-en.md

 ## 🎯 Overview

-This project implements a complete RAG system that allows asking questions in natural language about PDF document content.
+This project implements a complete RAG system that allows natural language questions about PDF document content.
 The system processes documents, creates vector embeddings, stores them in a PostgreSQL database with pgVector, and answers questions using Google Gemini.

 ### How It Works

 1. **Ingestion**: The system loads and processes PDF documents, splitting them into chunks
-2. **Vectorization**: Each chunk is converted to embeddings using Google Gemini
+2. **Vectorization**: Each chunk is converted into embeddings using Google Gemini
 3. **Storage**: Embeddings are stored in PostgreSQL with pgVector extension
 4. **Search**: When you ask a question, the system finds the most relevant chunks
 5. **Generation**: Google Gemini generates an answer based on the found context